 While this article was also written for professionals, it will provide insights into how gifts and inheritances can be treated in a property settlement.
-While it can be a complex area to navigate, to give you some easy to understand context, read the article.
+While it can be a complex area to navigate, to give you some easy to understand context, take a look at this article here.

-Property Settlements and Trusts: What You Need To Know
+Property Settlements and Trusts: What You Need to Know

 Can trusts be considered assets that are available for division upon separation?
 Although this article was written for accountants and financial advisors, if you have interests in trusts, read on.
-We unpack what you should know about how the Family Law Court treats trusts.
+We unpack what you should know about how the Family Law Court treats trusts here.